Errors and Omissions (E&O) Insurance

 When your business is based on sharing your expertise, you need comprehensive, cost-effective insurance to protect you from damages or legal costs that may arise.
-Errors and & omissions (E&O) insurance, also known as professional liability or professional indemnity insurance, provides important coverage.
+Errors & omissions (E&O) insurance, also known as professional liability or professional indemnity insurance, provides important coverage.
 And when you get it from biBERK, you’ll save up to 20% over other providers.

 Getting Errors and Omissions Coverage is Simple With biBERK

 What is Errors and Omissions Insurance?

-As a professional, it’s your responsibility to adhere to certain standards and best practices for your industry.
-If a client feels that you made a mistake or oversight with your services, they could claim that you didn’t meet those standards and sue your company for economic damages.
-Errors and omissions (E&O) insurance protects you in the event that a client accuses your business of making a mistake (an error) or failing to do something (an omission)—even if that claim proves to be unfounded.
+As an expert, you must adhere to certain standards and best practices for your industry.
+If a client believes you made a mistake or oversight, they could claim that you didn’t meet those standards and sue your company for financial damages.
+Errors & omissions insurance protects you in the event that a client accuses your business of making a mistake (an error) or failing to do something (an omission), even if that claim proves to be groundless.

 What Does Errors & Omissions Insurance Cover?

 Errors & omissions insurance from biBERK helps protect your business if you make a mistake (error) or fail to perform a service (omission).
 E&O also covers the related defense costs, even from unfounded claims.
 Claims can include the following scenarios:

 E&O insurance covers the cost of damages—including punitive damages if coverage of them is allowed by law in your state—up to the policy limit.
 Punitive damages are assessed by courts on top of other damages, and can be very high. biBERK also covers the cost of your legal defense and provides an attorney to represent you.